VictorCorell/CCM_D365BC-JPPOL/README.md

-# Creditor-and-Cash-Management_D365BC
+# CCM_D365BC JPPOL
-Perks and Tweaks for Creditor and Cash Management in Dynamics 365 Business Central
+This project provides perks and tweaks for people working Creditor and Cash Management with Dynamics 365 Business Central.

+## License
+CCM_D365BC JPPOL is licensen under MIT